-9.D.1.c FACILITIES AND EQUIPMENT
+10.D.1.c FACILITIES AND EQUIPMENT

-In addition to the facilities and equipment outlined in section 4.F.3.a, the specialty of SAIM stipulates that the SI for a SAIM RTP must have the following facilities and equipment:
+In addition to the facilities and equipment outlined in section 4.D.16.a, the specialty of SAIM stipulates that the SI for a SAIM RTP must have the following facilities and equipment:

 - State-of-the-art ultrasonographic, radiographic, electrocardiographic, and endoscopic equipment. - Laboratory facilities for performing CBCs, serum chemistry profiles, blood gas analysis, urinalysis, cytology, parasitology, microbiology, and endocrinology.
-If these facilities and capabilities are not available at the SI, then the SI must make arrangements with local and/or regional laboratories. - A 24-hour intensive care facility as defined in section 4.F.3.a. - Access to CT. - Access to MRI and nuclear medicine is highly recommended, but is not required.
+If these facilities and capabilities are not available at the SI, then the SI must make arrangements with local and/or regional laboratories. - A 24-hour intensive care facility as defined in section 4.D.16.a. - Access to CT. - Access to MRI and nuclear medicine is highly recommended but is not required.

-9.D.1.d DIDACTIC LEARNING OPPORTUNITIES
+10.D.1.d DIDACTIC LEARNING OPPORTUNITIES

-The SI for a SAIM RTP must commit to providing the resident with the required didactic learning opportunities as described in section 9.C.2.i of this Manual.
+The SI for a SAIM RTP must commit to providing the resident with the required didactic learning opportunities as described in section 10.C.6.h of this Manual.

-9.D.2 ROLES AND RESPONSIBILITIES OF SECONDARY TRAINING SITES
+10.D.2 ROLES AND RESPONSIBILITIES OF SECONDARY TRAINING SITES